jsw68/ZmanimAPI/README.md

 #### Website Documentation

+The easiest way to view the website is through the [search feature](https://jsw68.pythonanywhere.com/search), found at URL/search.
+The search feature allows to search by date, zip code (US only), and city.

 If you want to view the Zmanim in a more eye-pleasing manner, these are the URLS for you.
 They are the same as their API counterparts, except without the /api/.